 Running Bioethics workshops one after the other can become a mundane affair, primarily because of the similarity of their content and discourse.
 However, conducting a workshop for participants from conflict zones such as Palestine provided an entirely new perspective for this author.
 While the Bioethics discourse may translate into useful and actionable guidelines in the free world to help uphold human dignity, to those living in occupied territories and conflict zones, in the face of their lived lives, it appears little more than a self-serving academic exercise by “parachute bioethicists”.

 I have conducted more research ethics workshops than I care to remember, which is why the prospect of running another one hardly ever excites me now.
 While I try to be innovative in my own sessions, I realize that the various issues that need to be discussed generally remain the same, whether in Karachi or Khartoum.
-Discussions take place around the same old themes already discussed to death, like lack of free will, no alternatives to choose from, coercion, corruption, exploitation of the already vulnerable, coupled with either the absence of, or weak regulatory mechanisms, regulator incompetence or a sheer lack of commitment.
-All of these add up to make the typical brew served in research ethics workshops across the developing world, with facilitators serving the standard cookie cutter solutions, often with a sprinkle of some local masala to ‘indigenize’ the discussion: emphasizing respect for the gatekeepers’ authority while protecting the autonomy of the participants, underlining the importance of translating of the informed consent into the local language, reinforcing respect for local cultural norms, and so on.
+Discussions take place around the same old themes already discussed to death, like lack of free will, no alternatives to choose from, coercion, corruption, and exploitation of the already vulnerable, coupled with either the absence of, or weak regulatory mechanisms, regulator incompetence or a sheer lack of commitment.
+All of these add up to make the typical brew served in research ethics workshops across the developing world, with facilitators serving the standard cookie cutter solutions, often with a sprinkle of some local masala to ‘indigenise’ the discussion: emphasising respect for the gatekeepers’ authority while protecting the autonomy of the participants, underlining the importance of translating of the informed consent into the local language, reinforcing respect for local cultural norms, and so on.

-However, a request from a Palestinian colleague from a university in the West Bank to collaborate in helping conduct a workshop designed specifically for researchers and ethics reviewers working in conflict zones such as Palestine, Syria and similar areas of the world seemed intriguing.
-While as part of the only WHO Collaborating Centre in Bioethics in the EMR region of WHO, I had an obligation to respond positively to this request, However the thought of grappling with unfamiliar issues made the offer personally irresistible.
-I realized that this would be more of a learning exercise for me than a teaching one, and sure enough, I have had an education.
+However, a Palestinian colleague’s request, from a university in the West Bank, to helpi conduct a workshop designed specifically for researchers and ethics reviewers working in conflict zones such as Palestine, Syria and similar areas seemed intriguing.
+Beingpart of the only WHO Collaborating Centre in Bioethics in the Eastern Mediterranean Region (EMR), I had an obligation to respond positively to this request.
+However, the thought of grappling with unfamiliar issues made the offer irresistible to me.
+I realszed that this would be more of a learning exercise for me than a teaching one, and sure enough, I have had an education.

 Ethical issues in conducting research in conflict zones are an area that has been well explored, especially from the sociological angle, highlighting the importance of doing no (additional) harm to an already compromised population (1, 2).
 The inherent instability of such areas adds a layer of vulnerability to the potential research subjects, the lack of research and ethics infrastructure further compounding the potential of exploitation (3).
 Clearly, the wheel had already been invented, and I was just going to experience the spin.